orf/blog-hugo/content/posts/apple-watch-features/index.md

 tl;dr: check out https://applewatchfeatures.com/, https://iosfeatures.com/ and https://macosfeatures.com/

 I recently brought an Apple Watch.
 It's a pretty fantastic product!
-One thing that quite annoyed me while evaluating if I should buy it is that eatures can vary quite drastically per country, and there was no simple way to get a list of the features available where I live!
+One thing that quite annoyed me while evaluating if I should buy it is that features can vary quite drastically per country, and there was no simple way to get a list of the features available where I live!

 Apple [does of course have a page that gives a breakdown](https://www.apple.com/watchos/feature-availability/),